-States, international destinations, and airlines all have rules and regulations stating which pets are allowed in or onboard and which have to stay home.
-Before moving or traveling with pets, it's important they have the documentation required to cross state lines or to enter a foreign country.
+States, international destinations, and airlines all have rules and regulations stating which pets are allowed on board and which have to stay home.
+Before moving or traveling with pets, it’s important they have the documentation required to cross state lines or to enter a foreign country.

 What Is a Pet Health Certificate?

 Pet health certificates provide proof that pets are fit for travel, meaning they have necessary vaccinations and are not carriers of diseases or parasites.
 Only USDA-accredited veterinarians who have undergone proper training can issue USDA-certified pet health certificates.

 Certification requirements vary based on the destination.
 If traveling or moving abroad, your pet will need an international health certificate.
 For travel within the continental United States, pets need domestic health certificates.
 It’s also important to verify health requirements with airlines, as pet requirements vary between different companies.